Forming an LLC in Washington State can be a daunting task, especially if you are unsure how to do it.

 LLCs in Washington pay sales taxes and occupation taxes.
 LLC members pay federal income taxes, not the LLC itself.

-Can I Form an LLC on My Own?
+Can I Start an LLC on My Own?

 Yes, you can form an LLC on your own.
 However, it would be best to consider hiring a business attorney to ensure that the formation documents comply with all state and federal laws.